brianlockerbie/dynamic-gallery/README.md

 ## 🛠 Build setup
 Clone or fork the repository

-1. To start a game, type "npm start" in the terminal to run the server.
+1. To start the application, type "npm start" in the terminal to run the server.